 John DiPietro, Director of Culinary Services

 John DiPietro oversees all culinary services for LCB’s communities.
-His career has spanned all aspects of culinary services, from P&L development and oversight, to strategic menu planning and nutritional values, to vendor management.
+His career has spanned all aspects of culinary services, from P&L development and oversight to strategic menu planning and nutritional values to vendor management.

 John was previously a regional vice president for FitzVogt, one of the world’s most successful culinary services companies.
 His responsibilities included more than 100 client locations, and he oversaw the transition of 76 client partners to FitzVogt, during his fifteen-year history with the company.

 John began his food service career at fifteen years old, as a dishwasher in a privately owned local restaurant in Vernon, CT.
-Working for a very demanding owner, John learned the ropes in the back-of-the house side of the food service business.
+Working for a very demanding owner, John learned the ropes in the back-of-the-house side of the food service business.
 While attending college, John worked his way through the ranks before joining a large catering business in New Hampshire.
 John was eventually asked to manage the catering business, and under his leadership, grew the company to $1.4 million in revenues annually.
 From there he joined FitzVogt.

 Sales & Marketing

 Ted Doyle has worked with the LCB team for nearly 20 years, and possesses a wealth of business & marketing experience.
-At LCB, Mr. Doyle is responsible for corporate marketing and public affairs, overseeing brand-building, strategy and execution.
+At LCB, Mr. Doyle is responsible for marketing and communications, overseeing brand-building, strategy and execution.
 He also manages all public relations and public affairs activities related to the firm and its projects.
 Further, Mr. Doyle directs the company’s digital marketing and social media strategy and execution.
 He has years of experience in the senior living and real estate industry, both as a consultant for Newton Senior Living and numerous other development and management companies, and as a staff member for former Massachusetts Lieutenant Governor Thomas P. O’Neill, III’s marketing and public affairs agency.